janosjanka/partnerinfo/README.md

 ## Action Links

 An action link is a simple URL associated with a server-side workflow which can be called by executing a usual ASP.NET Web API action.
-When a user clicks a link or posts form data performing either HTTP GET or POST requests, the WF engine invokes the specified workflow passing context data (identity, user agent, user data and other information) into it.
+When a user clicks a link or posts some form data performing either HTTP GET or POST requests, the engine invokes the specified workflow passing context data (identity, user agent, user data and other information) into it.

 You can even add a custom URI segment to the end of action links to make those user-friendly or specify a contact for each action link to be able to measure activity of a given user, including your girl-friend :-)